mnrzrad/ImpShrinkage/README.md

 The R package *ImpShrinkage* provides A variety of improved shrinkage estimators in the area of statistical analysis: unrestricted; restricted; preliminary test; improved preliminary test; Stein; and positive-rule Stein.
 More details can be found in chapter 7 of Saleh, A. K. Md.
 E. (2006).

+This work is funded by national funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 and UIDP/00297/2020 (Center for Mathematics and Applications)".

 ## Installation
 You can install the **stable** version from